 imprology

-After years of practice, we abolished levels in our impro classes.
-Improvisation isn't a linear process, so why should it be taught linearly?
-Moreover, levels say nothing about an individual's capacity to work with others, and people can learn a lot from each other regardless of their history.
-What is required to take our classes is not experience but courage, consideration and curiosity.
-We've replaced levels with three approaches, open to everyone:
+After all, improvisation isn't a linear process, so why should we teach it linearly?
+Moreover, improv levels say nothing about an individual's capacity to work with others.
+People can learn a lot from each other, regardless of their history with improv.
+What you require to take our classes is not improv experience, but courage, consideration, and curiosity.

 Informal